goofy2k/ESPIDF-Code-Conversion/README.md

 - The wrapping solution involves a.o. editing of the CMake files.
 - It would be interesting learn on how to convert non-CMake C projects (such as....) to CMake.
 This would open up a large amount of C codes for doing the conversion to C++ or Arduino IDE.

-Here is the folder structure of the original example (taken from the README supplied with the example):
+Here is the structure of the original project in folder hello_world_C (taken from the README supplied with the example):

-Below is short explanation of remaining files in the project folder.

 ```
+hello_world_c
 ├── CMakeLists.txt
 ├── example_test.py            Python script used for automated example testing
 ├── main